SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - So create s3 bucket and lock that bucket using dynamodb table ?
 - What are the different remote states we have ? and why we use only "terraform s3 remote state"
 - Where to keep this remote state in terraform code ?
-- Another name of remote state ? we can also call as backend.
+- Another name of remote state ? we can also call as Backend.
 - If we write more lines of script we say configuration is increasing.
 - S3 buckets are chargeable in aws, so delete after practice.
 - Use different key names in s3 bucket like in the previous you have used different key "foreach"